Eagles of the Empire: Overview

-Books in the Eagles of the Empire series are first published in hardcover and are later re-released as paperback editions by Headline publishers.
-In the US the first six books, the last being The Eagle's Prophecy were published by Thomas Dunne publishers (Macmillan publishers) Since 2011 and the release of Praetorian each of the books are also released as audiobooks.
-The series has also been translated into multiple different languages.
+Books in the Eagles of the Empire series are first published in hardcover and are later rereleased as paperback editions by Headline publishers.
+In the US the first six books, the last being The Eagle's Prophecy, were published by Thomas Dunne publishers (Macmillan publishers) Since 2011 and the release of Praetorian each of the books has also been released as an audiobook.
+The series has also been translated into several other languages.
 The page totals given to the right are for the UK first edition, hardcovers.

 Sales

-As of 12 March 2018 Scarrow has sold over 4 million copies of the books within Eagles of the Empire in English alone.
+As of 12 March 2018 Scarrow has sold more than 4 million copies of the books within Eagles of the Empire in English alone.